privacyrepo/Main_Production/README.md

 - Have a `secret`
 - Have a `JWT secret`
 - As well as the `id` and `url` for your `auth` provider

+# Thing you could add in future

+- Next Themes

+# What this project contains:

+- Next Auth
+- Prisma
+- Tailwind
+- Husky
+- Prettier
+- EsLint